-IT industry is moving at a skyrocketing speed, riding high on technology innovation one side and business transformation on the other.
+The IT industry is moving at a skyrocketing speed, riding high on technology innovation on one side and business transformation on the other.

 The digital trend across organizations of all sizes is taking the industry to the next level, making infrastructure the center of focus.

-On the challenging side, here lies the real confrontation to the IT industry i.e. Datacenter safety!
+On the challenging side, the real confrontation for the IT industry is data center safety!

-Today Datacenters are undoubtedly the heart of the digital economy, as evident in many scenarios where organizations reported billions of dollars revenue loss due to unexpected datacenter outages.
+Today, Data Centers are undoubtedly the heart of the digital economy, as evident in many scenarios in which organizations reported billions of dollars in revenue loss due to unexpected data center outages.

-Uptime Institute, IT industry’s renowned global standard for the proper design, build and operation of data centers, speaks on the similar point in its latest publication.
+Uptime Institute, the IT industry’s renowned global standard for the proper design, build, and operation of data centers, makes a similar point in its latest publication.

 “Unfortunately, along with this growth and change, a less optimistic, yet alarmingly increasing phenomenon continues to affect data centers: climate change,” the institute said in a statement.